ccheung62/Android4SymbolMath/README.md

 * Register
    * Upon Download/Reopening of the appliation, the user is asked to login or register
    * their information would be logged in a database for future reference
-* Home screen where User can start practicing or look upon their past practice history.
+* Home screen where User look upon their past practice history.
 * Diffuculty
    * User chooses their desired difficulty for what they are practicing
 * Practice